- 8 hours

 Where does the tour end?

-Unless you've booked a return transfer to Paris with us, the tour will end in Versailles.
+The tour will end in Versailles.
 You can take a train or a taxi and return to Paris at your leisure.
 Your guide will help you with directions.
-If you've booked a return transfer from Versailles to Paris with us, your guide and driver will drop you off at your hotel.

 We don't necessarily recommend one over the other.
 The half-day tour allows you to visit the palace and the gardens with an expert and explore the rest of the grounds independently after the tour.
 The full-day tour offers an in-depth visit of the whole Versailles estate with an expert and includes the palace, the gardens, the park, the Petit and Grand Trianons and the Queen's Hamlet, as well as a local lunch (at your own expense).